TouchScript/TouchScript/README.md

 _Want to ask a question about TouchScript?
 Use the official Forum._
  - [Issues](https://github.com/TouchScript/TouchScript/issues)
 _Found a bug?
 Got a feature request?
 Feel free to post it in Issues._

-## Consulting and contract work
-If you require custom functionality for your project or consulting services please contact me at **v@lent.in**.